AideenM12/Joyce-English-School-MS4/README.md

 ### Profile page features:
-* A profile page is automatically create for the user once they have registered with the site.
+* A profile page is automatically created for the user once they have registered with the site.
 The profile form is automatically updated with the information input from the checkout form after the user has made a purchase.
 The user can update this information at any time but editing it in their profile page.
 Beneath the profile form there is a table with the user's order history.
-The user is able to click the order number in the order history section to view an more in depth description of a particular order.
+The user is able to click the order number in the order history section to view a more in depth description of a particular order.

 * <img src="documentation/doc_images/profile-form.png" width="600" height="400" alt="profile-form">